trtilla/trtilla/README.md

 ☆ - DNIUF/DNIUC/DNIUID do not interact unless friend/close/i do !! pretty self-explanatory ,,

-☆ - IWC/IWEC interact with caution/extreme caution . when i use this i might be in a pissy mood .
+☆ - IWC/IWEC interact with caution/extreme caution . when i use this i might be in a bad mood .

 ☆ - AFK/SLEEPING also pretty self-explanatory ... when using these plz whisper !!!